Increase or decrease font size for easier reading :

 enjoy fresh air and have a nap on the grass!

-Some popular movies could take years to reach some parts of Thailand as the film copies were limited.
+In the past, some popular movies could take years to reach some parts of Thailand as the film copies were limited.

 Normally 4 copies for the whole Thailand, i.e. Central plains, North, South and Northeast.